Wikia/mobile-wiki/README.md

 ##[CHANGELOG](https://github.com/Wikia/mercury/blob/master/CHANGELOG.md)
-After creating new release branch run `./changelog.sh old-release new-release' and copy that to CHANGELOG.md Also if you are creating new tag, you should consider reruning it.
+After creating new release branch run `./changelog.sh old-release new-release' and copy that to CHANGELOG.md Also if you are creating a new tag, you should consider re runing it.

-This will get more automated.
+This *will* get more automated.

 ## Testing on devices
 ### Using IP over the same network